bidexysammy/testbee/README.md

 # testbee
 This is an API that can be used by employers and educational bodies to administer test by just typing their custom questions  in the question page.
-There are also questions made already for students who wish to test their knowledge on basic subjects
+There are also questions made already for students who wish to test their knowledge on basic subjects.
+These subjects include the common Mathematics, English and Reasoning.
+It designed to be user-friendly and the score appears immediately the test taker clicks the submit button.